Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 I am mindful that the talks etc after 11 am break start at 11:20, the time the workshop is due to end.

-I propose we aim to end the formal workshop at 11 so that people can if they want get a coffee and go the next talk/workshop.
+I propose we aim to end the formal workshop at 11 am so that people can if they want get a coffee and go the next talk/workshop.

 I will use the last 20 minutes from 11-11:20 for supplementary questions/revision etc for those that want it.

-We can go over some intermediate/advanced concepts.
+We can go over some intermediate/advanced concepts too.

 <br>